-So, I’m sure you know.
-I hate those “Answer these eleventeen questions that I have for you” quiz things that go around the interwebs.
-But, I’m a good sport and answered one a few weeks ago when I was “tagged” by some fellow bloggers to do so.
-As I was looking around online, I came across their “The Recruiting Top 11” questions and actually liked and was inspired by them.
-I’ve taken one of them out which was “How will you elevate lululemon?” as it doens’t really fit in this context, but here are the rest of the questions and my answers.
+I’m not usually a fan of those “Answer these eleventeen questions that I have for you” quiz things that go around the interwebs.
+But, sometimes I’m a good sport, and recently I answered one that I was “tagged” in by some fellow bloggers.
+As I was looking around online, I came across lululemon’s “The Recruiting Top 11” questions that they ask, and I actually liked it, and I was inspired by it.
+I took one of their questions out of my list below because “How will you elevate lululemon?” doesn’t really fit in this context, but here are the rest of the questions and my answers.

 Take the time to think about what these questions are asking and feel free to answer some (or all) of them in the comments section below because I’d love to know how you feel and think about your life and what you aspire to do.

 1. Tell us a goal you’ve achieved that you’re proud of (Personal, Professional or Health)?

 I’ve successfully lost over 100lbs.
 I once lived a very unhealthy lifestyle but I took it upon myself and in to my own hands to change my life for the better.
 Attaining this one goal has put in motion for me the life long practice of setting goals and trying to attain them.
 It’s also inspired me to dedicate my life to helping others by sharing my story with whoever will listen.

 2. How have you elevated someone from mediocrity to greatness?

 Growing up, I played a lot of competitive sports and to this day, I hate to lose.
 I’m a competitor and I in sports I would find healthy ways to bring out that same sort of competitiveness in people and challenge them to challenge me, to make me better.